-Judd Trump and Neil Robertson will contest a mouthwatering German Masters final at the Tempodrom in Berlin on Sunday.
+Judd Trump and Neil Robertson will contest a mouthwatering German Masters title decider at the Tempodrom in Berlin on Sunday.

 The showdown pits arguably the two best players in the world at present against each other.